mbarnaba/mhpc1.8/mpi.md

 A benchmark for MPI has been performed measuring computation times for [1, 48] cores for both argon_108.inp and argon_2916.inp.
 The benchmark took place on 2 computational nodes with 24 Intel(R) Xeon(R) CPU E5-2697 v2 @ 2.70GHz processors.
+The executable was compiler with gcc-8.2.0 and openmpi-4.0.1.

 The results are presented below, both in graphical and tabular form.
 The scaling is not bad but could be much better.